TosinOlabinjo-MIT/sous-chef/README.md

 # Troubleshooting
 Try the steps listed in order to solve the following common problems.
 ## Flickering burgers
- * nudge the patty under which the flickering is centerred
+ * Nudge the patty under which the flickering is centerred
- * if the keep overlapping, increase the value of MIN_DIST in sous_chef.py
+ * If the keep overlapping, increase the value of MIN_DIST in sous_chef.py
- * try adjusting the height of the camera above the cooking surface.
+ * Try adjusting the height of the camera above the cooking surface.
 ## Circles are stable but aren't on patties
  * Adjust the circle detection paramters in sous_chef.py: PATTY_SIZE_MIN and PATTY_SIZE_MAX
 ## Burgers are over/underdone